mentimeter/play-lambda/README.md

 - Only one test can run per lambda function - once the chromium browser is closed, starting a new one normally results in errors.
 - Tests can only use one browser context.
 Starting a second browser context will cause the lambda to crash.
 This is because lambdas do not allow an arbitrary amounts of processes to start.
+- Node by default sets a concurrent network request limit known as maxSockets.
+We set maxSockets to a default of 100, which you can further override with `E2E_MAX_SOCKETS`.
+This sets the number of concurrent requests and additional requests will be queued until a socket becomes available.

 ## Developing `play-lambda`